UN Decade of Marine Research for sustainable Development

 How the German Marine Research Alliance is contributing

 The United Nations has proclaimed an International Decade of Marine Research for Sustainable Development from 2021 to 2030.
 Politics, society and science are to work together to successfully implement the UN Sustainable Development Goals, with the focus on Sustainable Development Goal 14 “Life below Water”.
 The goal of the UN Decade is to reverse the trend: Instead of deteriorating further, the health of coasts, seas and oceans is to recover once again.

 HOW CAN WE MANAGE COASTS, SEAS AND OCEANS SUSTAINABLY TO SAFEGUARD OUR MEANS OF LIVELIHOOD AND ENSURE A DESIRABLE FUTURE ON OUR "BLUE PLANET"?

-Our oceans form the largest interconnected ecosystem on earth and are the habitat of more than two million species.
-However, climate change, pollution, and overfishing are increasingly threatening the fragile ecological balance.
-The protection and sustainable use of the oceans are the subject of numerous activities in education, research, and innovation worldwide.
-The portal Kooperation international takes up these issues and provides a separate topic page “Marine, Coastal, and Polar Regions” with a comprehensive range of information.
+Our oceans form the largest interconnected ecosystem on Earth and are home to more than two million species.
+However, climate change, pollution and overfishing are increasingly threatening the delicate ecological balance.
+The protection and sustainable use of the oceans are the subject of numerous activities in education, research and innovation worldwide.
+The Kooperation international portal picks up on this and provides a separate topic page “Marine, coastal and polar regions” with a comprehensive range of information.

 Link to the marine, coastal and polar regions topic page (german)

 Always up to date with the DAM newsletter.